-- 1) The estimated yearly program completion rate. - 2) The estimated number of trainees from underrepresented minorities, rural areas, disadvantaged backgrounds, or veterans projected to receive training each year. - 3) The estimated number of trainees practicing in Nevada one year after program completion. - 4) The estimated number of trainees practicing in an underserved or rural area in Nevada one year after program completion. - 5) The estimated number of trainees practicing in primary care or mental health one year after program completion.

-D. Sustainability Plan (15 points possible)

-- 1) Projected annual training program costs after grant funds are exhausted. - 2) Detailed plan for obtaining replacement/sustainment funds. - Articulation of long-term institutional commitment to the program and ability to support ongoing program costs following startup phase. - 4) Description of any changes in the roles of the partners.
+- 1) The estimated yearly program completion rate. - 2) The estimated number of trainees from underrepresented minorities, rural areas, disadvantaged backgrounds, or veterans projected to receive training each year. - 3) The estimated number of trainees practicing in Nevada one year after program completion. - 4) The estimated number of trainees practicing in an underserved or rural area in Nevada one year after program completion. - 5) The number of residents trained annually. - 6) The total cost of the training per resident. - D. Sustainability Plan (15 points possible) - 1) Projected annual training program costs after grant funds are exhausted. - 2) Detailed plan for obtaining replacement/sustainment funds. - 3) Articulation of long-term institutional commitment to the program and ability to support ongoing program costs following startup phase. - 4) Description of any changes in the roles of the partners.

-E. Data Collection and Evaluation (14 points possible)
+E. Data Collection and Evaluation (5 points possible)